AnClark/faust-vst/README.md

 other variables which let you set various compilation options and installation paths; please check the Makefile for details.

+Also note that on Mac OS X, the Makefile and the faust2faustvst script will create universal (32 and 64 bit Intel) binaries by default, which should be usable with both 32 and 64 bit VST hosts.
+You can change this by adjusting the `ARCH` variable in the Makefile and the script accordingly.
+E.g., setting `ARCH` to something like `"-arch i386"` will create 32 bit Intel binaries only, while leaving `ARCH` empty creates binaries for the default architecture of your system (usually 64 bit these days).
+While some 64 bit hosts such as Reaper will work just fine with 32 bit VST plugins, others such as Tracktion may require 64 bit plugins for the 64 bit version of the program.
+Going with the fat binaries should have you covered in either case.

 Usage
 -----